Stuart Hodes

-Stuart Hodes (born November 27, 1924, died March 15, 2023) was an American dancer, choreographer, dance teacher, dance administrator and author.
+Stuart Hodes (November 27, 1924 – March 15, 2023) was an American dancer, choreographer, dance teacher, dance administrator and author.
 He was Martha Graham's partner, danced on Broadway, in TV, film, in recitals, and with his own troupe.
 His choreography has appeared on the Boston Ballet, Dallas Ballet, Harkness Ballet, Joffrey Ballet, San Francisco Ballet and other troupes.
 He taught at the Martha Graham School, Neighborhood Playhouse, NYC High School of Performing Arts, headed dance at NYU School of the Arts and Borough of Manhattan Community College.
 He was Dance Associate for the NY State Council on the Arts, dance panelist for the National Endowment for the Arts, president of the National Association of Schools of Dance, and a member of the First American Dance Study Team to China in 1980, returning in 1992 to teach the Guangzhou modern dance troupe.

 Early life

 Stuart Hodes Gescheidt was born in New York City in November 1924 and grew up in Flushing, Miami Beach, and Sheepshead Bay, Brooklyn.
-His older sister was writer, Malvine Cole, and younger brother, photographer Alfred Gescheidt.
+His older sister was writer Malvine Cole, and his younger brother was photographer Alfred Gescheidt.
 He attended PS 98, Brooklyn Technical High School, and Brooklyn College, entered the army in 1943, served in the Army Air Corps (not yet called the Air Force).
 Trained as a B-17 pilot, he flew seven bombing missions before VE Day, then, attached to the Military Air Transport Command, flew troops from Naples to Marrakech.
-Reassigned to the Army of Occupation, he began flying reporters for an unofficial Army newspaper, The Foggia Occupator, then joined its reportorial staff.
-Discharged a second lieutenant in June 1945, he joined the Air Force Reserves for four more years.
+Reassigned to the Army of Occupation, he began flying reporters for an unofficial Army newspaper, The Foggia Occupator.
+Discharged as a second lieutenant in June 1945, he joined the Air Force Reserve for four more years.
 His first civilian job was publicity director for the Bennington (Vermont) Drama Festival, before re-entering Brooklyn College, leaving when offered a dancing job by Martha Graham.